International Border for Arizona Roles and Responsibilities

 StakeholderRole and Responsibility

-ADOTADOT ECD is responsible for the CVO Weigh in Motion in the State of Arizona including international border weigh in motion.
+ADOTADOT ECD is responsible for CVO Weigh in Motion (WIM) activities in the State of Arizona including international border weigh in motion.

 ADOT ECD Inspects vehicles to ensure their legality and identifies stolen vehicles and vehicle parts.
 They provide internal investigations, fraud investigations, and other investigative services.